PhDFlo/foliotrack/README.md

 ## Gradio interface Usage

-To facilitate the use of the ETF-Optimizer tool a Gradio interface is available:
+To facilitate the use of the ETF-Optimizer tool a Gradio interface is available by running `python gradio-app.py`.

-1. Run `python gradio-app.py`.
 The app will be running locally and should display something like:

 ```
 * Running on local URL:  http://127.0.0.1:7860
 * To create a public link, set `share=True` in `launch()`.
 ```

-2. Open the url in any browser.
+Open the url in any browser.

 <p align="center">
   <img src="images/gradio_interface.png" alt="ETF-Optimizer Logo" width="100%">
 </p>

-3. To create your ETF portfolio, add in the `Inputs` directory a .csv based on the `investment.csv` file.
+To create your ETF portfolio, add in the `Inputs` directory a .csv based on the `investment.csv` file.

-4. Refresh the list of available files by clicking on the `Refresh available files` button and select your file.
+Refresh the list of available files by clicking on the `Refresh available files` button and select your file.

-5. Fill the table by clicking on the `Fill Table from CSV` button.
+Fill the table by clicking on the `Fill Table from CSV` button.
 This step is optionnal as you may want to fill the table directly on the web page.

-6. Select the investment amount you want to ass to your portfolio in the `New Investment Amount (€)` button

-7. Finally, compute the optimization to get as close as possible to the target share.
+Select the investment amount you want to ass to your portfolio in the `New Investment Amount (€)` button Finally, compute the optimization to get as close as possible to the target share.

 ## Python Example Usage